epfml/OptML_course/labs/ex00/python_setup_tutorial.md

 ```
 * Once you are done doing all the modifications you want you can push to your new branch: `git push origin <name-of-my-new-branch>`.
 * Finally you can open a PR from the GitHub user interface.
 Typically you would ask your colleagues to review your PR and accept it or ask for modifications.
-* Once your PR is accepted and merged, do not forget to switch back to master: `git checkout master` and pull your approved changes `git pull origin master`.
+* Once your PR is accepted and merged, do not forget to switch back to main: `git checkout main` and pull your approved changes `git pull origin main`.

 ## Additional References